Symphony-Concerto (Prokofiev)

 Sergei Prokofiev's Symphony-Concerto in E minor, Op.
 125 (also widely referred to as Sinfonia Concertante) is a large-scale work for cello and orchestra.

 The Symphony-Concerto was premiered on 18 February 1952 by Mstislav Rostropovich, to whom the work was dedicated.
-Presented at that time as Prokofiev's Second Cello Concerto – following his earlier Cello Concerto, Op.
-58 – it was subsequently revised and retitled.
+It was originally presented as Prokofiev's Second Cello Concerto, but Prokofiev subsequently revised and changed its title.
 It is among Prokofiev's final completed works.

 History

 Prokofiev began work on what would become the Symphony-Concerto after completing his Cello Sonata in 1949.
 The work was commissioned by Aleksandr Kholodilin, the head of the music division of the Committee on Artistic Affairs, with the completion date specified as 1 November 1951.

 The work drew, in part, on material contained in Prokofiev's earlier Cello Concerto, which was premiered in 1938.
 Drafts of the new work were provided to Rostropovich for technical correction and refinement.

 The work was first performed, as Prokofiev's Second Cello Concerto, on 18 February 1952 in Moscow, with Rostropovich as soloist and Sviatoslav Richter as conductor.
 Following a review by the Union of Soviet Composers, the concerto was further revised and retitled as the "Симфония-концерт" (commonly rendered in English as "Symphony-Concerto").
 Prokofiev died before the final version was performed: the first performance of that version took place on 9 December 1954 with Rostropovich as soloist, accompanied by the Danish State Radio Symphony Orchestra under the direction of Thomas Jensen.

 The Symphony-Concerto was one of several compositions for cello on which Prokofiev worked from the late 1940s until his death.
 In addition to the Cello Sonata, Prokofiev also commenced work on two unfinished works: a sonata for unaccompanied cello (for which he wrote 14 pages of sketches), and a Cello Concertino (later completed by Rostropovich).